 I love my Arc’teryx Cerium Down Hoodie for hiking on cooler days.
 It’s lightweight and incredibly warm with 850 fill down.
 If you hate being cold (like me), this is the jacket for you!
 I also usually wear a Smartwool base layer and quarter zip for extra warmth.

-Unless it’s a short hike or I’m very confident there’s no chance of rain, I pretty much always pack a Patagonia Torrentshell rain jacket just in case.
+Unless it’s a short hike or I’m very confident there’s no chance of rain during your hike, I pretty much always pack a Patagonia Torrentshell rain jacket just in case.
 Especially if you’re hiking in the mountains, it’s all too common for an afternoon rain shower or thunderstorm to roll in without warning.

 Headlamp or flashlight

-I usually carry my Black Diamond Storm 400, as it’s compact, hands-free, and easy to throw in my bag!
+I usually carry my Black Diamond Storm 400, as it’s compact, hands-free, and easy to keep in my hiking backpack!

 Navigation (maps, AllTrails, GPS device)